High Elevation Monitoring Program

 Data will be shared on the Columbia Basin Water Hub and available for government, academia, Indigenous and non-Indigenous communities, and the public.

-For the 2022 pilot year, the focus area is Kokanee Glacier Provincial Park.
 We are excited to partner with the Alpine Club of Canada for the citizen science data collection component of this program.

 HOW THE PROGRAM WORKS